okta/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-mobile-app/configure-packages/index.md

 > Note: Your Okta domain is different from your admin domain.
 Don't include `-admin` in your Okta domain.

-You'll also need the callback route that you defined in <GuideLink link="../define-callback">Define a Callback Route</GuideLink>.
+You'll also need the full redirect URI that you defined in <GuideLink link="../define-callback">Define a Callback Route</GuideLink>.

 <StackSelector snippet="configuremid"/>